rmind/npf/docs/stateful.md

 NPF is a stateful packet filter capable of tracking TCP connections, as well as performing limited UDP and ICMP tracking.
-Stateful filtering is enabled using the `stateful` or `stateful-ends` keywords.
+Stateful filtering is enabled using the `stateful` or `stateful-all` keywords.
 The former creates a state which is uniquely identified by a 5-tuple (source and destination IP addresses, port numbers and an interface identifier).
 The latter excludes the interface identifier and must be used with precaution.
 Once the state is